 The set of the '89 version had a cool "space age" look to it (no doubt because of the "night sky" backdrop behind the set).
 It contained three different levels for each round, w/each individual area being covered by a lit neon circle; when it came time to play a certain round, that circle would rise up, and pop back down again once the round was completed.

 Both versions of NYSI also had the classic theme song in "Chump Change"; this Quincy Jones composition is considered one of the best and funkiest themes of all time.
 However, for a short time early in the run of the 70s version, a different theme song (written by Score Productions) was tried, but only lasted a short time in that capacity (although "Chump Change" was still used for the opening sequence during that time), though it continued to be retained as a commercial cue for the remainder of the 70s run, and was later used as the main theme for both the UK and Australian versions.

 Mark Driscoll, the original announcer on the 1989 version, is a well-known Los Angeles DJ.

 Concurrent w/his stint on NYSI '89, Chuck Henry also worked as a news anchor/reporter for KABC, a position he held until 1993.
-The following year, he moved to KNBC, where he remains to this day as an anchor/reporter for their 6:00 and 11:00 newscasts, in addition to hosting and producing the station's Emmy award-winning travel/food series "Travel Cafe".
+The following year, he moved to KNBC, where he served as longtime anchor/reporter for their 6:00 and 11:00 newscasts, in addition to hosting and producing the station's Emmy award-winning travel/food series "Travel Cafe".